So, you want to learn a little about good macro photography lighting technique and it's a little confusing on where to start.

-I am a big fan of using natural lighting in all of my macro photography.
+I am a big fan of using natural lighting in most of my macro photography.
 It's likely a carryover from all of the outdoor portrait photography I do, but I still believe it gives the most pleasing results.

 Some macro photographers use electronic flash to add to the natural lighting.
 In this video below, photographer Don Gale does a great job of balancing the natural macro photography lighting with just the right amount of fill flash.